Simple example

 Equals(a, c)

-First, we need to decompose all the anchored keys as (key, origin) pairs.
+First, we need to decompose all the anchored keys as (dict, key) pairs.
 This is the frontend description of the deduction rule.

 IF